Body and Soul

 Songfacts®:

-• The 1947 film, which shares the song title and used the tune as a soundtrack theme, starred John Garfield and is considered the first great boxing picture.
+• The 1947 film, which shares the song title and used the tune as a soundtrack theme, stars John Garfield and is considered the first great boxing picture.
 A knockout on all levels, the fight sequences brought a kind of realism to the genre that had never before existed, but you didn't come here for a film review did you?

 • Jazz saxophonist Coleman Hawkins recorded this song in 1939, and his performance is recognised as one of jazz's most influential performances.
 Hawkins is known as "the father of the tenor saxophone" and it was his improvised rendition of this tune with consistent use of double time, which made him a national figure.

-The pair recorded the track at London's Abbey Road Studios in March 2011 and it stands as Amy Winehouse's last known recording before her sudden death on July 23, 2011.
+The pair recorded the track at London's Abbey Road Studios in March 2011; it stands as Amy Winehouse's last known recording before her sudden death on July 23, 2011.
 Her father, Mitch, said: "Amy was so excited to be working with Tony Bennett and really looking forward to her fans hearing this new recording.
 The fact that Amy's voice is sounding as amazing and beautiful as ever and she is singing with the great Tony Bennett seems the most fitting tribute of all at this very difficult time."

 Bennett sang the praises of Winehouse in an interview with the BBC.
 "Amy was beautiful.
 She was quite nervous, but I thought, I met Sinatra before a show, and he was nervous, and Duke Ellington, and he was nervous.
 What calmed her down when we did the record, and I'll never forget it, I said the way you sound [you sound like] Dinah Washington... and that calmed her down.
 She's truly a good jazz singer.
 She's not making believe it's jazz.
 She's completely original and she's good at it."